 A party may change their support person (advisor) at any point during the process.
-A support person (advisor) may be required to meet with the Title IX Coordinator in advance to understand the parameters of their role, privacy restrictions under FERPA, and the provisions of this policy.
-The College reserves the right to dismiss a support person (advisor) who is disruptive to College proceedings or does not abide by the restrictions set forth in the policy.
+A support person (advisor) may be required to meet with the Title IX Coordinator or Senior Official in advance to understand the parameters of their role, privacy restrictions under FERPA, and the provisions of this policy.
+The College reserves the right to dismiss a support person (advisor) who is disruptive to College proceedings or does not abide by the restrictions set forth in this policy.

 Office of the State Public Defender "The Office of the State Public Defender is responsible for coordinating Iowa's Indigent Defense System.
 Our mission is to ensure that all indigent persons in Iowa are provided high-quality legal representation in criminal, juvenile, and other eligible proceedings in the most efficient and fiscally responsible manner."

 Region V Office